 that Carriage, Inc., the long-lived manufacturer of the Cameo, went

-bust earlier this year.
+bust earlier this year after being in business for 44 years.
 We had concerns about getting service and/or

 replacement parts if we needed any due to wear or breakage.

 very few vehicle problems this whole trip.
 Most of that was due to

 Before our trip we